wp-plugins/media-library-assistant/readme.txt

 * New: Two new hooks, `mla_update_single_item` and `mla_update_single_item`, have been added to increase control over Media Library item updates, e.g., for taxonomy term updates.
 * New: The "mla_media_modal_initial_filters" and "mla_media_modal_settings" filters have been updated to allow control over the "uploaded" MIME type dropdown, e.g., on the "Create Gallery" and "Set Featured Image" views of the Media Manager Modal (popup) Window.
 * New: The `/examples/random-feature.php.txt` example plugin has been udpdated to allow for separate "post" and "item" taxonomies.
+* Fix: For the Media/Assistant submenu table, combinations of ALT Text filtering in the Search Media box, sorting on custom field columns and Table Views based on custom field values now work correctly.
 * Fix: The Edit Taxonomy "Attachments" column is displayed correctly when othe plugins, e.g., Polylang, add columns to the submenu table.
 * Fix: When WPML or Polylang are active, flat taxonomy "auto-completion" suggestions for the Media/Assistant Quick Edit area and the Media/Edit Media screen are now language-specific.
 * Fix: When WPML or Polylang are active, **Term Assignment and Synchronization defects** when two or more translations have the same term name are corrected.